 7. Have Yourself a Well-Earned Little Christmas Break!

-Most importantly of all, make sure you allow yourself plenty of time to unplug over the festive season.
+The most important holiday study tip of all is to make sure you allow yourself plenty of time to unplug over the festive season.

 Don’t be so ambitious with your work schedule that you have no time to relax and enjoy yourself.